MichaelLangbein/tdl2/backend/data/wiki/math/economics.md

 ## Inflation: the Phillips curve

 Relates inflation to unemployment.
+In the thirties, Bill Phillips discovered in historical data that inflation was usually high when unemployment was low, and vice versa.
+He derived an explanation, known as the Phillips-curve, which uses a wage-negotiation/price-spiral as an explanation of inflation.

+- Pro: Blaming wage negotiations on inflation is reasonable in so far as wages make out about 40-60% of GDP ... so changes there are indeed very significant.
+- Con: The Phillips curve didn't predict the stagflation of the 70s, which had high unemployment and high inflation simultaneously.
+  - The reason was that in its _original_ form, the Phillips curve didn't include _expectations of inflation_.
+  - Accounting for those expectations can now shift the curve, matching the data again.

 ### Setting the wages in the factor market

+There are two markets where wages play a role.

+- In the goods marked, wages are paid to produce a good, and consumers and firms negotiate the price of goods.
+- In the factor market, firms and workers negotiate the price of labor.

+We'll look at the factor market here.
+We'll find that sometimes the goods market overheats, meaning that the previous optimal factor-market wages are now too low and need re-negotiating.

 Work is rented by firms from households in the factor-markets.
 Wages are determined by the maximum firms will pay and the minimum unions will demand.